 Written by a therapist who has firsthand experience with anxiety, this is a great book for teens to help them understand the underlying causes of their anxiety and work on practical steps they can take to manage it.

-14. The Anxiety Survival Guide for Teens: CBT Skills to Overcome Fear, Worry, and Panic by Jennifer Shannon (7 and up)
+23. The Anxiety Survival Guide for Teens: CBT Skills To Overcome Fear, Worry & and Panic by Jennifer Shannon

 This easy-to-read book offers practical strategies to help teens overcome all kinds of anxiety-inducing scenarios by recognizing and silencing the “monkey mind,” or the primitive, instinctual part of the brain.

-15. My Anxious Mind: A Teen’s Guide to Managing Anxiety and Panic by Michael A. Tompkins and Katherine Martinez (7 and up)
+24. My Anxious Mind: A Teen’s Guide to Managing Anxiety and Panic by Michael A. Tompkins and Katherine Martinez

 Beginning with relaxation and moving through more complex strategies, each step in this book builds a layered approach to managing anxiety.
 The final chapters stress the importance of proper nutrition, exercise, sleep, and the possible need for medication.

-Are there other books for kids with anxiety that you would recommend?
-Come and share in our WeAreTeachers HELPLINE group on Facebook.
+Are there other anxiety books for kids that you would recommend?
+Let us know in the comments!